crawsome/riddles/README.md

 # Riddles
 I love riddles.
 I couldn't find a good enough collection across the internet, so I made one in my [Python RPG](github.com/crawsome/pyRPG_mini).
+Now, I'm offering this for free in hopes of it getting bigger and better.

 ## Disclaimer:
 The dataset isn't perfect and needs pruning, and needs more riddles.
-I'm offering this for free in hopes of it getting bigger and better.
+Help me by submitting a pull request, or an issue!

 ### What are Riddles?
 They're not Jokes
 * https://en.wikipedia.org/wiki/Riddle